Zfyant/Zfyant/README.md

 </div>

-**🔧 Tech Stack:** HTML, CSS, JavaScript (Vanilla)
-**🎯 Key Features:**
+> **🎯 Key Features:**
-- **100% Browser-Based:** All data processing happens locally; no server-side data storage ensures complete user privacy.
+> - **100% Browser-Based:** All data processing happens locally; no server-side data storage ensures complete user privacy.
-- **AI-Powered Insights:** Generates a detailed career profile ready for use with LLMs like ChatGPT, Claude, and Gemini for personalized job recommendations.
+> - **AI-Powered Insights:** Generates a detailed career profile ready for use with LLMs like ChatGPT, Claude, and Gemini for personalized job recommendations.
-- **Intuitive UI:** A step-by-step, progressively loaded form that makes the process fast and engaging.
+> - **Intuitive UI:** A step-by-step, progressively loaded form that makes the process fast and engaging.
-- **Modular Codebase:** Built with a clean, modular JavaScript architecture for easy maintenance and future scalability.
+> - **Modular Codebase:** Built with a clean, modular JavaScript architecture for easy maintenance and future scalability.
+>
+> **🔧 Tech Stack:** HTML, CSS, JavaScript (Vanilla)

-**📊 Impact:** Empowers users to move beyond guesswork and gain deep, actionable insights into their professional strengths, passions, and ideal work environments.
+> **📊 Impact:** Empowers users to move beyond guesswork and gain deep, actionable insights into their professional strengths, passions, and ideal work environments.

 ---

 ### 🎮 [Gamer Finder](https://github.com/Zfyant/gamer-finder)
-> **Game Recommendation & Social Platform** | *In Development*
+####  **Game Recommendation & Social Platform** 🔹 *In Development*

 A Flask-based web application designed to help users organize, track, and discover video games while connecting with other players.